Dealer Licensing in Utah

 - Salt Lake City, UT 84130

-Between five and 10 working days after the application is received by the MVED, the MVED will conduct an onsite inspection of your place of business.
+Up to 10 business days after the application is received by the Motor Vehicle Enforcement Division, the Utah MVED will conduct an onsite inspection of your place of business.
 Only after the inspection will the MVED issue a license.

 There are a number of requirements for becoming an automobile dealer in Utah, even if your business is small.
 The paperwork must all be correctly filled out or your application will be delayed or rejected, so the MVED has created a set of "how to" instructions for properly completing your application.